JJ-Sof/To-do-List/README.md

 By: **Joel Jose**

-Description: **This is an app that can be used to create a to-do-list for personal use with tasks that can be checked and deleted once they are complete.**
+Description: **This is an app that can be used to create a to-do-list for personal use with tasks that can be checked and deleted once they are complete.
+Type in your task and click the "Add Task" button to add.
+Click on the edit button to edit the text of a task, and hit Enter to save.
+Tasks can be filtered based on completion status using the select menu**

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: